By visiting our site, you agree to our privacy policy regarding cookies, anonymous tracking statistics

 When using the magnetotellurics method to measure a given area, the rock composition can be determined based on the electrical resistivity.

-Magnetotellurics surveys provide valuable information about subsurface structures without the need for invasive drilling, making it an important tool in the field of geophysics for understanding the Earth’s structure and processes.
+Magnetotellurics surveys provide valuable information about the structures beneath the surface of the Earth without the need for invasive drilling.
+This makes it an important tool in the field of geophysics for understanding the Earth’s structure and processes.

 MT data can deliver both structural information and fluid flow pathways.
 It is a useful tool for the investigation of hydrocarbon, geothermal, mining, and groundwater.